 Once your LOQ has been issued, you may use it for 365 days to obtain licenses from multiple states through the Compact.
 At any time during the 365-day period when a Letter of Qualification is valid, you can return to this website and request additional Compact member states for licensure.

-At the end of this period, you must reapply for a new LOQ in order to continue using it to obtain licenses in multiple states.
-Updating an LOQ is relatively simple.
+At the end of this period, you must reapply for a new LOQ in order to continue using it to obtain new licenses in multiple states.
+Applying for a second or subsequent LOQ is relatively simple.

 If you do not wish to obtain any new licenses, you don’t have to apply for a new LOQ.

-Physicians are responsible for knowing the start date of their yearly LOQ.
+Physicians are responsible for knowing the start date of their LOQ.

 Thank you in advance for your cooperation.
 You may now begin the LOQ reapplication process by clicking on the “Go to Reapply for Letter of Qualification” button below.